Kearlay/project_list/README.md

  - <a href="https://github.com/Kearlay/NLP-project">Natural Language Processing Projects</a><br> This repository contains the python implementation of the recommender systems and sentimental analysis, especially focusing on collaborative filtering.
 I am attempting to achieve state-of-the-art performances in NLP Collaborated with researchers at Columbia University Medical Center.

-- <a href="https://github.com/Kearlay/vision">Computer Vision Projects</a><br> The goal of this project was to build machine learning and computer vision models to help automate the process of classification and ships identification in multispectral satellite images.
+- <a href="https://github.com/Kearlay/vision">Computer Vision Projects</a><br> The goal of this project was to build machine learning models to help automate the process of classification and ships identification in multispectral satellite images.
 In this project, I processed and analyzed high-resolution raster dataset, built convolutional neural network (CNN) models (Grayscale input and RGB input) and deployed it in AWS.

  - <a href="https://github.com/Kearlay/data_analyis/blob/master/customer_call/customer_call_analysis.ipynb">Customer Service Data Analysis</a><br> Analyzed the performance of customer service over multiple regions, agents, and supervisors.
 I tried to extract meaning business insights from the dataset.
 Predictive modeling and experimental designs were applied.